Rapper T.I. says he visits the gynecologist every year with daughter to "check her hymen"

 T.I.'s comments have faced intense backlash on social media."Idk who needs to hear this but virginity is a made-up social construct, and it has absolutely nothing to do with your hymen," tweeted Planned Parenthood in a long thread.

-"This is horrible on so many levels," tweeted Jennifer Gunter, who says she is an gynecologist in her Twitter bio, in another long thread explaining what the hymen is and debunking common myths about it.
+"This is horrible on so many levels," tweeted Jennifer Gunter,a prominent gynecologist, in another long thread explaining what the hymen is and debunking common myths about it.

 "No exaggeration, T.I. invading the space and humanity of his daughter like this is one of the most disgusting things I've ever heard," tweeted author Frederick Joseph.